-When we think of comfort food we dont usually think of salad.
+When we think of comfort food we don’t usually think of salad.
 But when a salad is warm, filling and topped with a few slices of freshly shaved Parmesan it can be very comforting indeed!
 Notice the zucchini, the asparagus, the caramelized shallots, red peppers, artichoke hearts and corn…so many vegetables!
 And we place those vegetables on top of even more vegetables, leafy greens and spinach.
-This salad is so good for you and filling enough to be a meal all by itself!
+(This post contains affiliate links via my association with Amazon.com)

-Cook the vegetables that take a little longer first, and then add the others only cooking till the edges are brown but the vegetables are still crispy…nothing worse than wimpy vegetables.
+Cook the vegetables that take a little longer first, and then add the others only cooking until the edges are brown but the vegetables are still crispy…nothing worse than wimpy vegetables.

 We dress all these vegetables with a traditional balsamic vinaigrette with just a hint of Dijon.
 Always use a good quality extra virgin olive oil for healthy fats and an aged balsamic vinegar when making a traditional vinaigrette.
 When a dressing has so few ingredients, it’s important that these ingredients be top notch.
 Then finish with best sea salt in the world.